June 18, 2025, 9:23 am | Read time: 4 minutes

 Downy Mildew

 Unlike true mildew, downy mildew thrives in moist conditions.
 Downy mildew is caused by oomycetes and occurs in both greenhouse and outdoor cucumbers.
-An infection is identified by yellow, angular spots on the leaf surface.
-Additionally, a gray, fluffy fungal lawn can be found on the underside of the leaf.
+An infection is recognized by yellow, angular spots on the leaf surface.
+Additionally, a gray, fluffy fungal lawn is found on the underside of the leaf.
 Downy mildew can sometimes affect not only the foliage but also the stems and flowers.

 The damage caused by downy mildew can be considerable.
 The spores not only spread quickly but can also lead to the entire plant dying.